TuralDadash/Python_Projects/README.md

-This repository contains projects that I have worked on using various data sources, such as Kaagle, Yahoo.Finance and so on.
+This repository contains projects that I have coded and worked in Python using various data sources, such as Kaagle, Yahoo.Finance and so on.